OpenSIPS/SIPssert/docs/config/global.md

 This configuration file is used to tune global runtime parameters, such as logging.
 It should be defined as a [YAML](https://yaml.org/) and its path defaults to `global.yml`.
+If a `defines.yml` file exists in the same directory, it is loaded and its definitions are expanded according to the Jinja2 format.

 ## Settings